Graduation Requirements & Commencement Eligibility

 - Don't lose or forget the tickets as your family won't be able to get into the event without them.

-- If you can, bring your NU ID to speed up entry to the assembly area (ee are providing a list of attendees).
+- Bring your NU ID or driver's licence to speed up entry to the assembly area (We are providing a list of attendees).